+In no event will the Class A ordinary shares and warrants be traded separately until we have filed with the SEC a Current Report on Form 8-K which includes an audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
+We will file the Current Report on Form 8-K promptly after the closing of this offering, which closing is anticipated to take place three business days from the date of this prospectus.
+If the underwriter's overallotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the underwriter's over-allotment option.

+Units:

+Number outstanding before this offering

+Number outstanding after this offering 20,000,000(1)

+Ordinary shares:

+Number outstanding before this offering 5,750,000(2)(3)

+Number outstanding after this offering 5,000,000(1)(3)(4)

+Warrants

+Number of private placement warrants to be sold in a private placement simultaneously with this offering

+Number of warrants to be outstanding after this offering and the private placement

+Exercisability:

+Exercise price:

-Units: Number outstanding before this offering 0 Number outstanding after this offering 15,000,000(1) Ordinary shares: Number outstanding before this offering 4,312,000(2)(3) Number outstanding after this offering 18,750,000(1)(3)(4) Warrants: Number of private placement warrants to be sold in a private placement simultaneously with this offering Number of warrants to be outstanding after this 6,859,505(1) offering and the private placement 14,359,505(1)(5) Exercisability: Each whole warrant offered in this offering is exercisable to purchase one Class A ordinary share.
+Each whole warrant offered in this offering is exercisable to purchase one Class A ordinary share.
 Only whole warrants are exercisable.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.

 We have structured each unit to contain one-half of one warrant, with each whole warrant exercisable for one Class A ordinary share, as compared to units issued by some other similar special purpose acquisition companies which contain whole warrants exercisable for one whole share, in order to reduce the dilutive effect of the warrants upon completion of a business combination as compared to units that each contain a warrant to purchase one whole share, thus making us, we believe, a more attractive business combination partner for target businesses.

+businesses.

+\$11.50 per share, subject to adjustments as described

+herein.

-Exercise price: \$11.50 per share, subject to adjustments as described herein.
-In addition, if (x) we issue additional Class A ordinary shares or equity-linked securities for capital raising purposes in connection with the closing of our initial business combination at an issue price or effective issue price of less than \$9.20 per Class A ordinary share (with such issue price or effective issue price to be determined in good faith by our board of directors and, in Assumes no exercise of the underwriter's over-allotment option and 5 Includes up to 562,500 founder shares that will be surrendered to us f allotment option is exercised.
-62,500 founder shares are surrendered to us for no consideration. or no consideration depending on the extent to which the underwriter's over- (3) Comprised of 15,000,000 Class A ordinary shares included in the units to be sold in this offering and 3,750,000 Class B ordinary shares (or founder shares).
+In addition, if (x) we issue additional Class A ordinary shares or equity-linked securities for capital raising purposes in connection with the closing of our initial business combination at an issue price or effective issue price of less than \$9.20 per Class A ordinary share (with such issue price or effective issue price to be determined in good faith by our board of directors and, in

+(1) Assumes no exercise of the underwriter's over-allotment option and 750,000 founder shares are surrendered to us for no consideration

+(2) Includes up to 750,000 founder shares that will be surrendered to us for no consideration depending on the extent to which the underwriter's overallotment option is exercised.

+(3) Comprised of 20,000,000 Class A ordinary shares included in the units to be sold in this offering and 5,000,000 Class B ordinary shares (or founder shares).
 Founder shares are currently classified as Class B ordinary shares, which shares will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to adjustment as described below adjacent to the caption "-Founder shares conversion and anti-dilution rights."

-(4) Assumes surrender of all 562,500 founder shares.
-Up to 562,500 founder shares will be surrendered to us for no consideration depending on the extent to which the underwriter's over-allotment option is exercised.
+(4) Assumes surrender of all 750,000 founder shares.
+Up to 750,000 founder shares will be surrendered to us for no consideration depending on the extent to which the underwriter's over-allotment option is exercised.